-- Create the hvawsconfig file with a root user and change the permission to 600. - The hvawsconfig file must be the same contents on each cluster node.
+- Create the hvawsconfig file with a root user and change the permission to 600. - The hvawsconfig file must be the same contents on each cluster node. - The five second fine must be the sume contents on each cluster node.

 The contents of the definition file depend on the selected architectural pattern.